Improving Clean Accuracy via a Tangent-Space Perspective on Adversarial Training: Tangent Direction Guided Adversarial Training (TART)

 \subsubsection{Saving Time Complexity of TART}

-For every epoch, we require the estimation of the tangent space and the matrix calculation $\mA(\mA^\intercal \mA)^{-1}\mA^\intercal$ to calculate the tangential component of each training data.
-Thus, before starting the training, we compute the tangent space and $\mA(\mA^\intercal \mA)^{-1}\mA^\intercal$ of each training image and store them for later use to reduce training time.
-One limitation of pre-saving matrices is that it restricts the use of data augmentation techniques such as random crop or horizontal flips, since such operations would randomly alter the data manifold.
+TART requires the estimation of the tangent space and the matrix calculation $\mA(\mA^\intercal \mA)^{-1}\mA^\intercal$ for each training data point in every epoch.
+To reduce this significant computational overhead, we pre-compute the tangent space and the corresponding matrix $\mA(\mA^\intercal \mA)^{-1}\mA^\intercal$ for each training image before training begins and store them.
+One limitation of pre-saving matrices is that it restricts the use of data augmentation techniques such as random cropping or horizontal flips, as such operations would randomly alter the data manifold.

+As a result of this strategy, we were able to minimize the computational burden during training.
+TART's training time only increased by a factor of 1.24 compared to standard AT, which is a very reasonable overhead in line with other advanced defense techniques~\citep{zhang2021GAIRAT, Zhang2019TRADES, Wang2020MART}.
+For details on training time measurements and the experimental setup, see Appendix~\ref{app:train_time}.